Phase Space Electronic Structure Theory: From Diatomic Lambda-Doubling to Macroscopic Einstein-de Haas

-That being said, in the future, if we seek to model larger molecules or materials -- any form of matter with more than two degrees of freedom -- it will be essential to build the $\hat{\mathbf{\Gamma}}$ operators and decompose the electronic momentum and angular momentum across different nuclear degrees of freedom.
-Indeed, our strong feeling is that, given the success of the current manuscript in tandem with previous results in VCD\cite{duston2024phase} and ROA\cite{tao2025non}, we are now equipped to explore a very broad set of questions: what are the roles of chiral phonons in determining spin-dependent electron transfer rates \cite{kim2023chiral}?
+With regards to this last point, although in this work we have restricted our attention to electron coupling to purely rotational nuclear motion, the most interesting physics undoubtedly lies ahead as we consider larger molecules and materials, and will need to model both vibrations and rotations -- and their coupled effect on electrons~\cite{burroughs2024infrared,davis2023infrared,davis2024bimolecular} -- all on an equal footing.
+That being said, in the future, if we seek to model larger molecules or materials, it will be essential to efficiently build the $\hat{\mathbf{\Gamma}}$ operators -- which will require some numerical tricks on our end and a more efficient implementation.
+Our results here were calculated in PySCF\cite{sun2018pyscf,sun2020recent}, and our group also has a preliminary code in the Q-Chem package\cite{epifanovsky2021software}.
+Our strong feeling is that, given the success of the current manuscript in tandem with previous results in VCD\cite{duston2024phase} and ROA\cite{tao2025non}, we will soon be equipped to explore a very broad set of questions: what are the roles of chiral phonons in determining spin-dependent electron transfer rates \cite{kim2023chiral}?
 How should we best quantitatively describe spin relaxation\cite{lunghi2019phonons}?
 Can we definitively prove the nature of the fundamental mechanisms behind different magnetic field effects\cite{steiner1989magnetic}?
 Lastly, this manuscript has suggested that whenever the ground state has a degeneracy built on different electronic angular momenta, nuclear motion will lead to a small splitting.
 As such, might not the equations above (especially Eq.~\ref{eq:ci:sortof}, which describes a gap opening due to off-diagonal electron-phonon coupling and is analogous to a Su–Schrieffer–Heeger (SSH)/Peierls Hamiltonian in the case of electron hopping\cite{su1979solitons, su1980soliton}) also apply to a metal and be a starting point for superconductivity calculations?
 When we move beyond a simple diatomic molecule, we can expect the number and the nature of interesting problems involving angular-momentum transfer to grow very rapidly.